Why the Tango Belt was Created

 Our Team

-The Tango team blends passion and expertise to solve the world's leading healthcare problems with technology.
-We are engineers, clinicians, and gerontologists united by a singular purpose to make everyday life safer for elderly individuals.
+The Tango Belt team blends passion and expertise to solve the world's leading healthcare problems with technology.
+We are engineers, clinicians, and gerontologists united by a singular purpose to make everyday life safer for older adults.

 Wamis Singhatat